Lawmakers prepare for shutdown blame game

 At the same time, much work remains on the table in both chambers’ efforts to make progress toward a larger deal on how to fund the government for fiscal 2024.

 With about three weeks until government funding is set to lapse, the Senate is expected to pass its first minibus of three funding bills next week.
-That includes dollars for Departments of Veterans Affairs (VA), Transportation and Housing and Urban Development, as well as the Food and Drug Administration.
+That includes dollars for the departments of Veterans Affairs (VA), Transportation and Housing and Urban Development, as well as the Food and Drug Administration.

 The House already passed its first appropriations bill, allocating funding for military construction and the VA, along party lines before summer recess.
 But Republicans scrapped plans to pass their agricultural funding bill amid intraparty disagreements — raising concerns about the challenges the chamber will face in passing the remaining 12 partisan funding bills with a slim majority.